harperreed/harper.blog/content/post/2020-07-07-streaming-setup.md

 * Software
 * Misc

-Let me go through them
+Let me walk your through each of them.

 ## Zoom Room setup